yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/UFS.rst

 independent of other logical units in a device

 In addition to the logical units, the UFS device supports the following well known logical units for specific purposes: UFS Device, REPORT LUNS, Boot and RPMB.
 Logical units are addressed by the LUN (logical unit number), while well known logical unit are addressed by the W-LUN (well known logical unit number).
-In particular, the UFS device shall support:
+In particular, the UFS device shall support the number of logical units specified by bMaxNumberLU.
+Each of them can be configured as boot
 The number of logical units specified by bMaxNumberLU.
-Each of them configurable as boot logical units with a maximum of two.
 One RPMB well known logical unit (W-LUN = 44h, LUN field in UPIU = C4h).
 RPMB well known logical unit may be further configured into up to four separate RPMB regions (RPMB region 0 - RPMB region 3).
-Two logical units can be configured as boot logical unit, with only one of them active and readable through the Boot well known logical unit (W-LUN = 30h) for the execution of the system boot (see UFS Boot section of JEDEC Spec).
+A maximum of two logical units can be configured as Boot logical units, with only one of them active and readable through the Boot well known logical unit (W-LUN = 30h) for the execution of the system boot (see UFS Boot section of JEDEC Spec).
 The RPMB well known logical unit is accessed by authenticated operations by